antolu/LHCbDIRAC/docs/source/AdministratorGuide/Installation/make_release.rst

 At this `link <https://jenkins-dirac.web.cern.ch/view/LHCbDIRAC/>`_ you'll find some Jenkins Jobs ready to be started.
 Please start the following Jenkins jobs and verify their output.

-1. LHCbPilot2
+1. LHCbIntegration_SLC6

-This jobs will simply install the pilot.
+This is a lengthy test of the LHCbDIRAC server installation and interaction with services.
 Please just check if the result does not show in an "unstable" status.
-Also, please grep its output for "ERROR:".

-2. LHCbPilot2_integration_user
+2. LHCbPilot3_pipeline

-This job will install the pilot.
-Then it will run a couple jobs.
-Verify its output for "ERROR:" as in the previous step.
+This job will run several payloads in a pipeline, using pilot 3 on CERNVM3 nodes.
+Please just check if the result does not show in an "unstable" status.

-3. LHCbPilot2_regression_user
+3. LHCbPilot3_CVM4_pipeline

-This job will install the pilot.
-Then it will run a couple jobs.
-Verify its output for "ERROR:" as in the previous step.
+This job will run several payloads in a pipeline, using pilot 3 on CERNVM4 nodes.
+Some of the tests run in the pipeline will, for now, fail.
+The reason is that some tests try to run SLC5 binaries on a CentOS7-based distibution, which will fail.
+Some of the tests in the pipeline will anyway suceed.